keatura/my-ordinary-vault-md/Andefaelt/Setting/Andefaelt Setting and Campaign.md

 Cadriel wants to recreate the sci-fantasy utopia of his life, and erase the fey from existence.
 Shoma wants to recreate the perfect fey realm, and all it's whimsical life, and eradicate the mortals.

+Cadriel wants:
+- To collect the Feyblood weapons
+- to assemble them into The Structures, channeling

+Shoma wants:
+- to collect his fallen ancestors
+- to release them from their shells and restart the World Pillars
+- and reinstate the era of Fey Rule on the realm

 # Andefaelt

 ## [[Geography]]